· Compliance · 14 min read

 The biggest compliance risk for SQGs is status creep: temporarily crossing into LQG territory due to a facility cleanout, chemical spill, or production surge.

-If your facility normally generates 800 kg per month but a one-time cleanout generates 1,100 kg, you are an LQG for that calendar month.
+If your facility normally generates 800 kg per month but a one-time cleanout generates 1,100 kg, you are an LQG for that calendar month under the monthly generator-category determination rule.
 During that month:

 - All LQG training, inspection, and contingency plan requirements apply.

-- The EPA does not offer a grace period for “accidental” LQG classification.
+- The EPA does not offer a general grace period for “accidental” LQG classification outside the episodic generation standards.

 The Episodic Generation Exemption

 The Hazardous Waste Generator Improvements Rule (GIR) created a formal mechanism to manage temporary spikes: the Episodic Generation Exemption.
-Under this provision, a VSQG or SQG that experiences an unplanned, discrete event (like a spill or equipment failure) that temporarily exceeds its normal generator threshold may maintain its lower regulatory status—if it complies with strict conditions:
+Under this provision, a VSQG or SQG that experiences a discrete event that temporarily exceeds its normal generator threshold may maintain its lower regulatory status, provided it complies with strict conditions.
+For SQGs, those conditions include:

 - The episodic waste must be tracked separately from routine waste with documented start and end dates.